 3. Does Nevada still carry the death penalty?

-People convicted of first-degree murder in Nevada can be sentenced to the death penalty if the court finds that:
+People with a first-degree murder conviction in Nevada face the death penalty if the court finds that:

 - there is at least one aggravating circumstance; and